 You can select UDP mode, which uses the standard OpenVPN protocol, TCP, Stealth, and WStunnel.
 The last two are promoted as “may be handy in China”.

 In some other Windscribe reviews I saw that one of the repeatedly reported cons of this software is the lack of kill switch.
 This information is plainly wrong and dated.

 Windscribe provides a firewall feature that acts as a kill switch (like some other VPN services).
 The firewall blocks all connectivity outside of the tunnel to ensure there is zero leak chance.
 You can set its behavior to either automatic, manual, or always on.

-Verdict: Windscribe delivers solid security through a good variety of protocols and powerful kill switch.
+Verdict: Windscribe delivers solid security through a good variety of protocols and a powerful kill switch.

 Whenever you run the software and type in your Windscribe login information, you can rest assured that the company doesn’t log your activities while using to the service.
 It doesn’t store a historical record of VPN sessions and your IP address, nor the history of the sites you visit.

 However, it records some data, associated with your account.